Working with an Illustrator#

 If you need raw and vector (layered) versions of your image files, you will have to communicate this in advance and prepare to pay extra for the postprocessing.

-Budget for hiring a professional scribe can vary based on the kind of service they provide.
-In The Turing Way, we have worked with Scriberia artists/scribes who are hired on per day cost for live scribing.
+The budget for hiring a professional scribe can vary based on the kind of service they provide.
+In The Turing Way, we have worked with Scriberia artists/scribes who are hired on a per day cost for live scribing.
 The cost is less for half-day, and additional charges apply for infographics.
 For each event, we have worked with different scribes and enjoy the diverse style and skills they bring to the event.
 Our illustrations are a mix of simple and complex concepts and are often described with cartoon-like characters.
 The Scribria company is given equal authorship with The Turing Way community members who contribute to the development of those images during the Book Dash.

-When planning, it is always good to look for more than one service providers to compare the cost.
+When planning, it is always good to look for more than one service provider to compare the cost.
 Contact the company’s account manager or the freelance artist directly to set a 20-30 minutes meeting to discuss your brief and any detail they should know.
 Based on your request, they will share their quotes for each service.
 When confirmed, block the dates/times and share details about your event (agenda, logistics, and anything else they should know).
 When agreed, you will receive a contract for the service, terms and conditions and an invoice to be paid after the service is delivered.

 To enhance the use of these illustrations, we have learned to keep the concepts simple, self-contained and reusable in different contexts.
 If texts or sentences are used in the image, we request a copy of those illustrations without text to make sure that they can be translated into other languages.